elementary/website/docs/code/getting-started.md

 1. Create a new file in Scratch and save it as "gtk-hello.vala" inside your "src" folder

-2. First we create a special class called a `Gtk.Application`. `Gtk.Application` is a class that handles many important aspects of a Gtk+ app like app uniqueness and the application ID you need to identify your app to the notifications server.
+2. First we create a special class called a `Gtk.Application`. `Gtk.Application` is a class that handles many important aspects of a Gtk+ app like uniqueness and the ID you need to identify your app to the notifications server.
 If you want some more details about `Gtk.Application`, [check out Valadoc](https://valadoc.org/gtk+-3.0/Gtk.Application).
 For now, type the following in your "gtk-hello.vala".

         public class MyApp : Gtk.Application {